Ian Poveda

-Ian Carlo Poveda-Ocampo (born 9 February 2000) is a professional footballer who plays as an attacking midfielder or winger for club Sunderland.
+Ian Carlo Poveda-Ocampo (born 9 February 2000) is a professional footballer who plays as an attacking midfielder or winger for Categoría Primera A club Atlético Nacional.
 Born in England, he plays for the Colombia national team.

 He is a product of the Manchester City, Barcelona and Brentford youth systems and has been capped by England at youth level.

 Club career

 Poveda started his career in the academy at Chelsea, where he was part of the same age group as Rhian Brewster, Marc Guéhi, Conor Gallagher and Reece James, before being poached by Arsenal and then Barcelona.
 Poveda was reported to have had a brief spell with Malaga-based side Puerto Malagueno between his stints at Arsenal and Barcelona, but did not play for, or officially register, with them.

 Brentford

 Poveda joined the academy at Brentford during the 2014 off-season, having left Barcelona due to the club being prosecuted for signing minors illegally.
 He was a member of the U15 squad which finished as runners-up in the Junior Vase at the 2015 Milk Cup and progressed to make 15 appearances and score three goals for the youth team during the 2015–16 season, which also included three appearances for the Development Squad.
 Poveda departed Brentford in July 2016, due to the closure of the club's academy.